ClickCease

 Compensable Time Under California Law

 So, what is compensable time for workers under California law?
-In a 2018 decision by the Ninth Circuit Court of Appeals, the court explained that there are two categories of compensable time – the time when employees are “under the control” of the employer, whether or not the employee is engaging in work activities and the time when an employee is “is suffered or permitted to work” whether or not required to do so.
+In a 2018 decision by the Ninth Circuit Court of Appeals, the court explained that there are two categories of compensable time: the time when employees are “under control” of the employer, whether or not the employee is engaging in work activities and the time when an employee is “is suffered or permitted to work” whether or not required to do so.

 If you believe that your employer is shortchanging your wages, they are likely doing the same to your co-workers.
 In such cases, a class-action lawsuit may be a viable option.
 An experienced California wage and hour lawyer can answer your questions and make recommendations.